 - 5. Touch Continue. - 6.
 Re-draw the pattern. - 7.
 Touch Confirm. - 8.
-On the Security screen, touch Make pattern visible to hide pattern when drawing the pattern. - 9.
+On the Security screen, touch Make pattern visible to hide pattern when you draw the pattern. - 9.
 Touch Vibrate on touch to enable vibration when drawing the pattern. - 10.
-Touch O. The next time the device goes into suspend mode a pattern is required upon waking.
+Touch O. The next time the device goes into suspend mode a Pattern is required upon waking.